-Beginning on the first day of employment, all residents/fellows have up to 6 weeks of paid medical, family or caregiver leave available that may be used for qualifying reasons consistent with Connecticut law.
+Beginning on the first day of employment, all residents/fellows have up to 6 weeks of paid medical, family, or caregiver leave available that may be used for qualifying reasons consistent with Connecticut law and ACGME requirements.
 This one-time leave will be paid at 100% of pay for both Medical and Family Leave reasons.
-Vacation and sick time for medical leaves and vacation for family leaves must be used toward the leave with the exception of two 2 weeks’ vacation time that may be reserved for use after the leave period.
+Vacation and sick time for medical leaves and vacation for family leaves must be used at the beginning of the leave except for 2 weeks’ vacation time that may be reserved for use after the leave period.

 If the 1st leave required is longer than 6 weeks or if a second leave is required during residency, the leave coverage available will fall under the CT Paid Leave Law.
 If the criteria for CT Paid Leave is not met and a leave greater than 6 weeks is required, the remaining leave will be unpaid.

 CT Paid Leave Benefit

-All subsequent leaves of absence will be paid in accordance with the Capital Area Health Consortium’s (CAHC) CT Paid Leave Private Plan.
+All subsequent leaves of absence will be paid per Capital Area Health Consortium’s (CAHC) CT Paid Leave Private Plan.
 To be eligible for CT Paid Leave, you must have been employed by CAHC for at least 3 months.
 If employed in CT before joining CAHC, you may be eligible for the CT Paid Leave benefit at an earlier time if the eligibility criteria is met.

 The rates of pay are as follows: